nzewdie12/cloud-notes/02-linux-basics/commands.md

   - g = group
   - o = others
   - a = all
+  - s = setgid: sets a special persmisson to mean the group/owner/other has ownership of any new files added in directory
+    - Example: sudo chmod g+s -R pheonex_project/src -> this would allow any file in the src directory to inhearit the same group ownership as the src directory.
   - Example: chmod u+x script.sh -> give user/owner(U) execute permissions (x). (+: adds permission) (-: removes permission)
 - chown [owner]:[group] [file]` → Change file ownership.
   - Example: `sudo chown root:root example.txt`